the-tallest-tower/the-tallest-tower.github.io/_posts/2017-05-19-my-stephens-sausage-roll-epiphany.md

 Thanks to Stephen's Sausage Roll, I've added a new tool to my problem-solving tool belt.

-It's also fun to see the poster of that discussion essentially discover [rubber-duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) on their own, a well-known problem-solving technique in the realm of programming.
+As an aside, it's also fun to see the poster of that discussion essentially discover [rubber-duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) on their own, a well-known problem-solving technique in the realm of programming.